Seminar on data, artificial intelligence, and ethics: how to strengthen the foundations of our digital society

 Alejandro Hevia

-Federico Olmedo talking with participants
+Federico Olmedo talking with the participants

-A complete analysis of the current national and international legislative situation was carried out by Sebastián Dueñas, researcher at the Law, Science and Technology Program of the Catholic University and one of the most active members of the IMFD Ethics Group, in "Context and regulatory challenges of data and AI", in which he explained the model that the European Union is following with the regulation of artificial intelligence independent of the context of the industry in which it is being implemented, unlike what the United States is doing where this function is being delegated to an existing body, such as the Federal Trade Commission, as in the U.S. case.
-"In what we have a clear consensus, is the lack of consensus on the subject", emphasizes the academic.The academic emphasizes.
-"What is necessary is to define what is the purpose of regulation: if we want to protect, controlWe need to define the purpose of regulation: whether we want to safeguard, control the systems, reduce discrimination and mitigate risks.
+A comprehensive analysis of current national and international legislation was carried out by Sebastián Dueñas, a researcher in the Law, Science, and Technology Program at the Catholic University and one of the most active members of the IMFD Ethics Group, in "Context and Regulatory Challenges of Data and AI," in which he explained the model being followed by the European Union with the regulation of artificial intelligence independent of the context of the industry in which it is being implemented, unlike what is being done in the United States, where this function is being delegated to an existing body, such as the Federal Trade Commission.
+"What we have a clear consensus on is the lack of consensus on the issue,", the academic points out.
+"What is needed is define the purpose of regulation: whether we want to protect, control systems, reduce discrimination, or mitigate risks."

 Sebastián Dueñas